OK, so you got an alert and you want to dig in. Where do you start? This article covers how we do things to help you with best practices.

-So how do we ensure that our analysts are efficient and consistently performing high-quality decision making?
+So how do we make sure that our SOC analysts are efficient and consistently performing high quality decision making?

 At Expel, we look at alerts across a diverse customer base on over 60 unique vendor technologies.
 There’s a lot of variety.

-The good news for Expel analysts is that the goal, investigative process and alert workflow is consistent for every alert we review.
+The good news for SOC analysts is that the goal, investigative process and alert workflow is consistent for every alert we review.